rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 ![alt text](image-26.png)
 **Figure 20:** Warp State Statistics section of [compute-bound-kernel.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/compute-bound-kernel.ncu-rep).

 The main stall reason we observe is *“Stall Short Scoreboard”*.
-The metric description is somewhat unclear to me, but based on this [Stack Overflow post](https://stackoverflow.com/questions/66123750/what-are-the-long-and-short-scoreboards-w-r-t-mio-l1tex), it includes stalls caused by dependencies on FP64 on GPUs that have a very small amount of FP64 CUDA cores compared to FP32.
+The metric description is somewhat unclear to me, but based on this [Stack Overflow post](https://stackoverflow.com/questions/66123750/what-are-the-long-and-short-scoreboards-w-r-t-mio-l1tex), it includes stalls caused by dependencies on FP64 math operations on GPUs that have a very small amount of FP64 CUDA cores compared to FP32.
 This is the case for my GPU.
 The culprit, therefore, is the FP64 operations.
 If the bottleneck were instead dependencies on FP32 operations, or on FP64 operations running on a “compute” GPU (e.g. one with an FP32-to-FP64 ratio of 1:2 such as the A100), then the primary stall reason would appear as “Stall Wait”.

 If applicable, you should consider using [tensor cores operations](https://developer.Nvidia.com/blog/optimizing-gpu-performance-tensor-cores/) that have a much larger throughput than standart FMA pipes.
 Now, let's look at a few basic, easy to avoid compute mistakes.
 ### A few basic compute mistakes